jarvisteach/appJar/docs/mkdocs/docs/multiplePages.md

 ## Overlayed Frames
 ---

-A clever trick for solving this problem is to group your widgets in a [Frames](/pythonWidgetGrouping/#frame), and then have multiple frames in the same place.
+A clever trick for solving this problem is to group your widgets in a [Frame](/pythonWidgetGrouping/#frame), and then have multiple frames in the same place.
 Frames are not transparent, so only the last added frame will be visible.
-It's possible to then *raise* another frame on top.
+It's possible to then *raise* another frame to the top.
 This works well, but requires keeping track of the frame:

 ```python
 pos = -1